fgadaleta/datascienceathome/_posts/2018-04-25-encrypt-your-gmail.md

 ---
 title: "(Long Story Short) Encrypt your Gmail"
+summary: "Gmail is great.
+Until they tell you that Google can read all your emails anytime they want.
+What if you needed confidentiality and your Gmail too?"
 layout: post
+comments: true
 ---

 Gmail is great.
 Until they tell you that Google can read all your emails anytime they want.
 What if you needed confidentiality and your Gmail too?